-Join us for a day of talks, interactive workshops and performances as we explore Beethoven’s life as a deaf musician and composer.
+Join us for a morning of talks and performances as we explore Beethoven’s life as a deaf musician and composer.

-Explore Beethoven investigates the links between musical creativity and deafness, untangles some of the myths, and looks at innovative and inclusive musical practices with and for d/Deaf people in the 21st century.
+Explore Beethoven investigates the links between Beethoven’s musical creativity and his deafness, untangles some of the myths, and explores how his ground-breaking music changed the relationship between composer and performer.

 Find out more about what it might have been like to be deaf in Beethoven’s time from Paul Whittaker OBE, who will also talk about his own experiences as a deaf musician.
-Take part in an interactive workshop with musician and animateur Mary Bell, hear about Beethoven's music from SCO Violinist Gordon Bragg, and enjoy performances by SCO musicians.
-Pete Sparkes, Artistic Director of Drake Music Scotland, will chair a panel discussion about musical creativity, deafness and how cultural organisations can make their programmes more accessible to a wider audience.
+Hear how Beethoven expanded the emotional world of chamber music from SCO Violinist Gordon Bragg, and enjoy performances by a SCO String Quartet.

 The SCO celebrates Beethoven’s 250th anniversary throughout the 19/20 season.